javifm86/hugo-site/content/blog/2021-25-10-oceanic-wind/index.en.md

     - vscode
     - theme
 ---
-{{< img src="img/logo.png" alt="Oceanic Wind logo." >}}
+{{< img src="img/logo.png" alt="Oceanic Wind logo." class="mx-auto md:float-left pr-2" >}}
-I have created a VSCode dark theme called **Oceanic Wind**.
-Why did I do that?
-Well, I have been using Oceanic Next theme for many years ago, first time I used it with Sublime Text, and I wanted to tweak it.
+I have created a VSCode dark theme called **Oceanic Wind**, but, why did I do that?
+Well, I have been using Oceanic Next theme for many years, first time I used it with Sublime Text, and I wanted to tweak it.

 It is based on color combinations from [Oceanic Next](https://github.com/voronianski/oceanic-next-color-scheme) replaced and customized with [Tailwind CSS color palette](https://tailwindcss.com/docs/customizing-colors).

-I am a person who usually needs time to get used to changes, and, since I moved to VSCode, there were not many ports for the theme (nowadays there are much more), and I felt that which I was using didn't convince me at all.
+I'm a person who usually needs time to get used to changes, and, since I moved to VSCode, there were not many ports for the theme (nowadays there are much more), and I felt that which I was using didn't convince me at all.
 So, I decided creating my own theme with good contrast.

 When I started creating the theme I didn't know there were so many colors and possibilities to customize VSCode.
 I decided to customize every color I could find, in most cases I just changed the default color from VSCode with one picked from the Tailwind palette.